I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestchangetarget.md

 For more information about <b>WdfRequestChangeTarget</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/forwarding-i-o-requests">Forwarding I/O Requests</a>.

-The following code example verifies that an I/O request can be sent to a specified device's local I/O target.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |